YamilaTimmer/dynamic-modelling-of-cancer/README.md

 **Model evaluation**

 The model, like said earlier, is accurate and effective for modeling early-stage tumors that have a resource-rich environment.
 However, the critical flaw in this model is its assumption of perpetual, unrestricted growth.
 This is biologically unsustainable.
 As when a tumor matures, the increasing need for nutrients and oxygen plus their unavailability, keeps it from growing.
 Besides resources, cellular loss (apoptosis) and other factors cause effective growth to decline.
-This makes the exponential model unsuitable for long-term periods.
-Gerlee, P. (2013).
+This makes the exponential model unsuitable for long-term periods ([Gerlee, 2013](https://doi.org/10.1158/0008-5472.can-12-4355 )).

 ### Exponential flattening model
 The exponential flattening model takes the assumption that a tumor can not keep growing indefinitely.
 This is true as there are environmental challenges that arise when a tumor reaches a certain volume.
 In an organism, there will always be a maximum volume for the tumor, which depends on factors such as the tumor's access to resources and to "free" space to grow in [(Murphy et al., 2016)](https://doi.org/10.1186/s12885-016-2164-x).
 The exponential flattening model does keep this limitation in mind, and the tumor growth per time unit is described as: